 Superior products and services may no longer provide businesses with a sustainable competitive edge – which is why more and more businesses are starting to place higher emphasis on design as great design helps them stand out among their competitors.

-So, if you are contemplating to take up a Design course, zoom in, as this guide reveals what you need to know about studying a Design course in Malaysia.
+So, if you are contemplating taking up a Design course, zoom in, as this guide reveals what you need to know about studying a Design course in Malaysia.

 #1.
 The Basics of Design